-For 2016, the Committee determined that the aggregate annual cash incentive awards for the NEOs who are subject to the Pool Plan cannot exceed .75% percent of gross profit.
-The maximum amount of the individual awards for each participating NEO will be the lesser of the shareholder approved maximum individual payout under the Pool Plan of \$5.0 million or a percentage of the gross profit pool as approved by the Committee in advance.
+For 2017, the Committee determined that the aggregate annual cash incentive awards for the NEOs who are subject to the Pool Plan cannot exceed .75% percent of gross profit.
+The maximum amount of the individual awards for each participating NEO was the lesser of the shareholder approved maximum individual payout under the Pool Plan of \$5.0 million or a percentage of the gross profit pool as approved by the Committee in advance.

-The total incentive payout to executives cannot exceed 100% of the pool.
-During the first quarter of 2016, the Committee approved the pool allocations for each of the NEOs as follows: Mr. Prising (26%), Mr. McGinnis (10%), Mr. Green (13%), Mr. Chandrashekar (7%), Ms. Swan (7%), and Mr. Van Handel (11%) with the balance of the pool being allocated to other executives and for any new executives hired or promoted during the year.
-Within this structure, the Committee uses negative discretion to determine incentives for our NEOs by continuing to use the goals of EPS, ROIC, AOUP and various operational objectives to calculate the amount for each of the NEOs, capped by each executive's allocable share of the pool.
-Each of the NEOs who was a participant in the Pool Plan for 2016 received a cash incentive payment significantly less than his or her allocable share of the pool.
+Under the Pool Plan, the total incentive payout to executives is limited to 100% of the pool.
+During the first quarter of 2017, the Committee approved the pool allocations for each of the NEOs as follows: Mr. Prising (32%), Mr. McGinnis (9%), Mr. Green (12%), Mr. Chandrashekar (7%) and Ms. Swan (7%), with the balance of the pool being allocated to other executives and for any new executives hired or promoted during the year.
+Within this structure, the Committee used negative discretion to determine incentives for our NEOs by continuing to use the goals of EPS, ROIC, AOUP and various operational objectives to calculate the amount for each of the NEOs, capped by each executive's allocable share of the pool.
+Each of the NEOs who was a participant in the Pool Plan for 2017 received a cash incentive payment significantly less than his or her allocable share of the pool.